lheisey/ppv-addons/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Add the shortcode to a page.

+== Demo ==

+To see this plugin in use visit the http://picturesquephotoviews.com website.
+There is one page for each shortcode under the Post & Tag Indexes menu item.

 == Frequently Asked Questions ==

 = What is the location of default_image? =